By

 To focus on…

-- Possible human limitations that could restrict use of micro-robotics in surgery.
+- Possible human limitations that could restrict the use of micro-robotics in surgery.

 - Ways to improve the safety of micro-robot application in surgical procedures.

-- How will use of micro-robotics impact healthcare costs and patient recovery.
+- The impact of micro-robotics on healthcare costs and patient recovery.

-- The application of micro-robots to achieve effective drug delivery.
+- Using micro-robots to achieve effective drug delivery.

 - Siciliano, B., Khatib, O. (2008).
 Springer Handbook of Robotics.
 Germany, Berlin: Springer Science and Business Media.